-On May 28, 2008, comScore completed its merger with M:Metrics, Inc. ("M:Metrics"), a provider of marketing and media intelligence for the mobile medium in the United States and internationally, pursuant to the Agreement and Plan of Merger dated May 28, 2008, (the "Merger").
+On May 28, 2008, comScore completed its merger with M:Metrics, a provider of marketing and media intelligence for the mobile medium in the United States and internationally, pursuant to the Agreement and Plan of Merger dated May 28, 2008, (the "Merger").
 Pursuant to the Agreement and Plan of Merger, the Company acquired all the outstanding common stock of M:Metrics in a cash transaction for approximately \$46.0 million.
-The total purchase price of \$46.0 million is comprised of \$44.3 million in cash consideration, \$1.2 million in expenses paid on M:Metrics' behalf and estimated acquisition related transaction costs of approximately \$480,000.
+The total purchase price of \$46.0 million is comprised of \$44.3 million in cash consideration, \$1.2 million in expenses paid on behalf of M:Metrics and estimated acquisition related transaction costs of approximately \$480,000.

 Acquisition-related transaction costs include legal and accounting fees, and other external costs directly related to the Merger.
 In connection with the Merger, the Company exchanged the unvested options for M:Metrics common stock for options for the purchase of 51,908 shares of comScore common stock.
 In addition, \$5.0 million of comScore restricted common stock was reserved for issuance pursuant to the Merger and \$4.72 million was issued to certain former M:Metrics employees that continued as employees of comScore as of June 30, 2008.
-The estimated fair value of these options and restricted stock has been and is expected to be recognized as compensation expense for post merger services.
-The Company has included the financial results of M: Metrics in its consolidated financial statements since May 28, 2008, the date of acquisition.
+The estimated fair value of these options and restricted stock is being recognized as compensation expense for post merger services.
+The Company has included the financial results of M:Metrics in its consolidated financial statements since May 28, 2008, the date of acquisition.